preston/hsp-marketplace-server/README.md

 ## Import the HL7 LOINC 2K Clinical Models
-`rake marketplace:import:fhir:structuredefinition` is the same as `rake marketplace:import:fhir:structuredefinition`, but also upserts a meta-Products including every found StructureDefinition for one-click licensing of the entire collection.
+`rake marketplace:import:fhir:loinc2k` is the same as `rake marketplace:import:fhir:structuredefinition`, but also upserts a meta-Products including every found StructureDefinition for one-click licensing of the entire collection.
 The following are additional read:

 	# Optional: Existing License.name that will be set as an available License of the upserted meta-Products.
 If set, you might want to unset MARKETPLACE_IMPORT_LICENSE_NAME if you only want to allow licensing of the meta-Product.
 	export MARKETPLACE_IMPORT_META_LICENSE_NAME="LOINC and RELMA"